Level 02 · Analyst Learning

 Use in: Transformation comms plans, exec updates.

-Executive Brief Template (.pptx) – One-pager with objective, key insight, next steps.
+One-pager with objective, key insight, and next steps.

-Notion Embed Option – Use iframe to embed your personal framework library from Notion, Coda, or Google Drive.
+Use iframe to display your evolving framework library from Notion, Coda, or Drive.

 Break it into components, write down hypotheses, or review a similar case.
 Ask your manager for framing guidance.